“He’s such a sweet dog but he gets really emotional when …”

 - they have something special, like a bone

-The thing they have in common is the dog is getting really upset which diminishes options and quality of life for the dog and owner.
+The thing they have in common is the dog is getting really emotional which diminishes options and quality of life for the dog and owner.

 The good news is the dog’s emotions can change and as it changes both the dog and the owner